-- 1. Increases, or may cause an increase of hazard or menace of fire to a greater degree than that customarily recognized as normal by persons in the public service regularly engaged in preventing, suppressing, or extinguishing fire; or - 2.
-May obstruct, delay, hinder, or interfere with the operations of a fire department or the egress of occupants in the event of a fire.
+- Increases, or may cause an increase of hazard or menace of fire to a greater degree than that customarily recognized as normal by persons in the public service regularly engaged in preventing, suppressing, or extinguishing fire; or - May obstruct, delay, hinder, or interfere with the operations of a fire department or the egress of occupants in the event of fire.

-"Hazardous vegetation" shall mean any vegetation that is combustible and endangers public safety by creating a fire hazard.
-Hazardous vegetation is those vegetative materials that will readily ignite, burn, and transmit fire to any Structure or other surrounding and/or adjacent vegetation.
-Hazardous vegetation includes, but is not limited to, dry grass and leaves, brush, weeds, green waste, dead or dying trees, low-hanging branches, litter, or other flammable vegetation.
+"Hazardous vegetation" shall mean any vegetation that is combustible and endangers the public safety by creating a fire hazard.
+Hazardous vegetation includes material that in its natural state will readily ignite, burn, and transmit fire from native or landscape plants to any Structure or other vegetation.
+Hazardous vegetation includes, but is not limited to, dry grass and leaves, brush, weeds, green waste, dead or dying trees, low-hanging branches, litter, or other flammable vegetation that create a fire hazard.
 Hazardous vegetation shall not include a commercial agricultural crop that is being actively grown and managed by the property owner or his or her legal tenant.

-"Improved Parcel" shall mean a portion of real property on which a Structure is located, the area of which is determined by the Assessor's maps and records, and which may be identified by an Assessor's Parcel Number.
+"Improved Parcel" shall mean a portion of real property on which a Structure is located, the area of which is determined by the Assessor's maps and records and which may be identified by an Assessor's Parcel Number.

-"Ladder fuels" shall mean any fuels that could carry fire vertically between or within Combustible Material or Hazardous Vegetation, including but not limited to a wood fence located within five (5) feet of any other Structure.
+"Ladder fuels" shall mean fuels that can carry a fire vertically between or within Combustible Material or Hazardous Vegetation.